openhab/openhab-docs/_addons_bindings/tellstick/readme.md

 #### Telldus Core Bridge

-> To enable communication between openhab and tellstick-core service (Telldus center) they must use same architecture, eg. 32-bit or 64-bit.
+> To enable communication between openHAB and tellstick-core service (Telldus center) they must use same architecture, eg. 32-bit or 64-bit.
 The supplied version from Telldus is compiled against 32-bit architecture.
 Therefore, it is better to use 32-bit java for openHAB.
 To check which version of Java is currently in use, run: `java -d32 -version`
 >
 > *For changing architecture in Linux check out: `dpkg --add-architecture`*